acahir/git-credential-1password/Readme.md

 ### How it works

 Git passes in parameters on stdin, and this utility returns a username and password on stdout if found.
-See the references for full details
+See the references for full details.

 ### Status